 (1) Employees are encouraged to enroll in courses which are held at times other than the hours covered by the employee’s work schedule.

-(2) Release time for course work will be determined by the employee supervisor's recommendation to the appropriate administrative head, who will have the final decision.
-Supervisor and department head signatures on the application form will establish approval for board members.
+(2) Release time for course work will be determined by the employee supervisor’s recommendation to the appropriate administrative head, who will have the final decision.
+Supervisor and department head signatures on the application form will establish approval.

 IX.
 Procedure for Applications

-Applications for course tuition assistance must be submitted to the Human Resources Office no later than the due date set by the Board.
+Applications for course tuition assistance must be submitted to the Human Resources Office no later than the set due date.
 Applicants must be enrolled in classes prior to applying for assistance.
-Forms for requesting tuition assistance are available from the Office of Human Resources or by clicking the link above.
-One copy of the completed form endorsed by the appropriate supervisor(s) should be submitted.
-A statement must also be attached explaining how the educational experience will benefit the employee and the University.
-After appropriate review(s), the Tuition Assistance Advisory Board will notify the applicant of its decision.
+Forms for requesting tuition assistance are available online at this link.
+After appropriate review(s), Human Resources will notify the applicant of the decision.